raspberrypi/documentation/usage/camera/raspicam/timelapse.md

-# Timelapse
+# Time-lapse

-To create a timelapse video, you simply configure the Raspberry Pi to take a picture at a regular interval, such as every minute, then use an application to stitch the pictures together in a video.
+To create a time-lapse video, you simply configure the Raspberry Pi to take a picture at a regular interval, such as every minute, then use an application to stitch the pictures together into a video.

 There are a couple of ways of doing this.

-## Using Raspistill's inbuilt Timelapse Mode
+## Using Raspistill's inbuilt time-lapse mode

-The raspstill application has a built in timelapse mode, using the `--timelapse` (or `-tl`) command line switch.
+The raspistill application has a built in time-lapse mode, using the `--timelapse` (or `-tl`) command line switch.

 The value that follows the switch is the time between shots in milliseconds.
 ```